 - Spammy form submissions are common on WordPress forms

-Sitecore Sitecore’s .NET compiled enterprise language makes it a much safer option than a system built on an open source code.
+Sitecore Sitecore’s .NET compiled enterprise language makes it more secure, robust, and a much safer option than a system built on an open source code.
+Sitecore is a solid all-in-one solution that does not need plugins, as its capabilities exist within the system itself.
 Sitecore also contains built-in safety features and firewalls that make it a great option if security is important to your business, or if your business collects sensitive information.

 WordPress WordPress’ open-source code and use of plugins makes it highly likely to fall victim to hacks and security breaches.
 According to ZDNet, roughly 90% of all the CMS hacks Sucuri investigated and helped fix in 2018 were WordPress sites.
 Websites built on WordPress are also commonly targeted with spam form submissions.
 If security and protecting sensitive information aren’t a concern to your business, WordPress is the best choice for you.

 - Comes with an Experience Accelerator for out-of-the-box solutions, however requires custom development for custom solutions

 - Requires knowledge & work of a small team to deploy in Azure